fernandops26/video-range-selector/Readme.md

 ## License

 This library requires a license key for use in commercial applications.
-Please obtain a license key from [Your License Provider] and include it in the licenseKey prop.
+Please obtain a license key from [here](https://video-range-selector.carrd.co/) and include it in the licenseKey prop.

 ## Support